This website contains imagery which is only suitable for audiences 18+.

 • Weeks 1-2

-In the second week of your recovery, you will likely experience a significant improvement in swelling and bruising.
+In the second week of your recovery, you will likely experience a significant reduction in swelling and bruising.
 As the initial discomfort subsides, you can gradually resume your daily activities, although it’s important to avoid activities that could strain your incisions or compromise your healing process.

 Follow Dr. Watts’ recommendations regarding sun protection.
 It is essential to shield your face from direct sunlight and wear broad-spectrum sunscreen to protect your delicate skin from harmful UV rays.